-You may or may not have heard of the term “asset management company,” but you should know what it is.
-As the name suggests, these companies manage assets on behalf of their clients, but what exactly does that mean?
+You may not have heard the term “asset management company,” but you should know what it is.
+As the name suggests, these companies, like Charles Schwab, JP Morgan Chase, and Fidelity, manage assets on behalf of their clients, but what exactly does that mean?
 Depending on how much money a client is investing, how these companies manage the assets may differ greatly.
 Here’s what you need to know.

 Asset management companies come in many forms, from those that cater to the wealthiest 1 percent to those that allow almost anyone to invest.
-As you’d expect, the level of service and cost to invest can vary by large amounts.
+As you’d expect, the level of service, the types of services, and the cost to invest can vary.

 On the wealthy end of the scale, asset management companies might require clients to have a net worth in the millions to open an account.

 These high-end asset management companies often offer a wide variety of services to help those with substantial wealth invest in a way that helps with specific investment objectives, as well as with tax issues.
 These can include hedge fund management, trust protection, and more.
 Moreover, their bottom line is seeking out new ways to increase their client’s wealth.

 When you have more money to invest, certain types of investments that aren’t available to the average person become available to you.

 “An advis0r who truly advocates for their client is one who consistently is searching for methods of reducing risk and increasing returns,” says financial advisor Tom Burkhalter, CEO of wealth management firm Drive Planning.